Guerrin Pizzeria

 The Best Pizza in Buenos Aires?

-To save you from reading the whole review, the answer is yes… Guerrin is, in my opinion, the best place for pizza in Buenos Aires.
-This is a major accolade in a city where Italian food is so popular and widespread, due to the history of Italian immigration that provides the back bone for much of porteno culture.
-To read a little more about the Italian effect on culture here, check out my previous posts on Banchero Pizzeria and Caminito, both in the barrio of La Boca, which is traditionally the main Italian community of BA.
+Pizzeria Guerrin is regarded as one of the best traditional Pizzerias in Buenos Aires, and definitely lives up to its reputation.
+This is a major accolade in a city where Italian food is so popular and widespread, due to the history of Italian immigration that provides the back bone for much of porteño culture.
+To read a little more about the Italian effect on culture here, check out articles on Banchero Pizzeria and Caminito, both in the barrio of La Boca, which is traditionally the main Italian community of BA.

-But today’s blog post is all about Guerrin, and its fantastic Pizza, so read on to find out why this restaurant is a must visit if you are ever in Buenos Aires.
+But for now it’s all about Guerrin, and its fantastic Pizza, so read on to find out why this restaurant is a must visit if you are ever in Buenos Aires.

 Moscato, Pizza y Faina

 Something unique to Buenos Aires is the tradition of eating a slice of faina, which is basically a very thin chickpea-based pizza, on top of a slice of standard pizza, kind of acting as a second crust on the top, making a sandwich of the cheese, sauce and toppings inbetween.
-At first, this sounded kind of funny to me.
-But, once you make the jump and eat this traditional combo, you will probably, like me, find it delicious, and in fact, quite a logical arrangement…
+At first, this may sound strange, but is in fact quite a logical arrangement…

-You see, Pizza in Buenos Aires is lovely, sloppy, cheesy-tomatoey affair…with lashings of greasy-cheesy-saucy goodness all over the place.
-Placing the absorbative (is that even a word?) slice of Faina on top, as seen above, helps to neutralize things by acting as a sponge for all of the gooey mess.
+You see, Pizza in Buenos Aires can be a lovely, sloppy, cheesy affair.
+Placing the slice of Faina on top, as seen above, helps to neutralize things by acting as a sponge for all of the gooey mess.
 And it just seems to taste right, somehow.
 Why didn’t they think of this in Italy?

-To make things even more traditional, the pizza and faina should be washed down by a glass or three of inexpensive moscato; a very sweet, white dessert wine.
-Portenos have indulged in this eating ritual for donkeys years, and again, it just feels like the right thing to do when sitting in a pizzeria on Avenida Corrientes.
-There’s even a famous song about this by Argentine band La Memphis Blusera called, surprisingly, Moscato, Pizza y Faina (apologies if my attempted translation is off)…
+To make things even more traditional, the pizza and faina should be washed down by a glass of inexpensive moscato; a very sweet, white dessert wine.
+Porteños have indulged in this eating ritual for years, and again, it just feels like the right thing to do when sitting in a pizzeria on Avenida Corrientes.

 Perfect Pizza at Guerrin